 1. Don’t Wear Pajamas

-….Or anything as equally comfy and casual as pajamas.
+….Or anything as equally casual as pajamas.
 Believe it or not, psychologists believe that what you wear actually influences your mindset.
 If you’re wearing your typical “I’m ready to relax” clothes, then your mind will be ready to relax, not work.
 But if you’re wearing “I’m about to go somewhere” clothes, your mind stays more active and sharp.